loveencounterflow/interskiplist/README.md

-To clarify this point, it is perhaps easiest to have a quick look at how CSS `unicode-range` works, why it is a great tool to organize your HTML styling needs and what you can do with that concept outside of HTML/CSS (becaue as such, InterSkipList has nothing to do with HTML or CSS).
+To clarify this point, it is perhaps easiest to have a quick look at how CSS `unicode-range` works, why it is a great tool to organize your HTML styling needs and what you can do with that concept outside of HTML/CSS.

-Here's an [example](https://24ways.org/2011/creating-custom-font-stacks-with-unicode-range) for using `unicode-range` in CSS; the range is just a single codepoint (`U+26`) in this case; it defines an abstract font family named `my-custom-font` that will be applied only to that single codepoint—the `&` ampersand—and that rule will come into effect everywhere where the `my-custom-font` font family is selected for use:
+Here's an [example](https://24ways.org/2011/creating-custom-font-stacks-with-unicode-range) for using `unicode-range` in CSS; the range is just a single codepoint (`U+26`) in this case; it defines an abstract font family named `my-custom-font` that will be applied only to that single codepoint, the `&` ampersand, Unicode character `0x26`:

 ```css